urbanlab/griotte/docs/en/installation.rst

     source griotte/tools/env.sh

 .. note:: You might need to adjust your python3 path in the top-level Makefile.
+.. note:: This step is required everytime you log in.

 You can list all available targets in the makefile by invoking `make` :